Sunday, June 17, 2018

 CLICK ON IMAGE TO ENLARGE

 Ellis produced one of his most evocative illustrations for Ballantine's Adult Fantasy reissue (1972) of The Lost Continent.
-C. J. Cutcliffe Hyne's novel about the mythical city of Atlantis was first serialized in 1899 before being published in hardcover by Hutchinson (London, 1900), and then Harpers (New York, 1900).
+C. J. Cutcliffe Hyne's adventure novel about the mythical city of Atlantis was first serialized in 1899 before being published in hardcover by Hutchinson (London, 1900), and then Harpers (New York, 1900).

-Dean Ellis wasn't always tied to science fiction and fantasy; above are three crime covers he did for Dell in 1967.
+Dean Ellis wasn't always tied to science fiction and fantasy; above are three crime covers he produced for Dell in 1967.
 The Pusher, Killer's Wedge, and Lady Killer were all part of Ed McBain's popular police procedural series, The 87th Precinct.

 Ed McBain (1926- 2005) is the well-known pseudonym of writer Evan Hunter (born in New York City to Italian parents as Salvatore Albert Lombino), and as McBain he wrote fifty-three 87th Precinct police procedural novels.
 A four-time Edgar Award nominee and eventual Grand Master Recipient, Hunter wrote and sold his first novel in 1952 and his last in 2005, and in between he published several hundred short stories and more than 130 novels.
 That's quite an achievement when you think about it.
 The same sentiment applies to Dean Ellis, especially when you consider how many paperback covers he produced during a span of less than twenty years or so; four or five hundred would be my guess, but there could be scores more out there that I've yet to see.